telerik/maui-docs/knowledge-base/specifying-binding-cellcontenttemplate-datatable.md

 ---
-title: Specifying the Binding for a CellContentTemplate DataTemplate in Telerik .NET MAUI DataGrid
+title: Specifying the Binding for a CellContentTemplate in Telerik .NET MAUI DataGrid with DataTable
-description: This article explains how to specify the binding for a CellContentTemplate DataTemplate in XAML when using the .NET MAI DataGrid DataTable.
+description: This article explains how to specify the binding for a CellContentTemplate when using the .NET MAI DataGrid DataTable.
 type: how-to
 page_title: Specifying the Binding for a CellContentTemplate DataTemplate
-slug: specifying-binding-cellcontenttemplate-datatable-xaml
+slug: specifying-binding-cellcontenttemplate-datatable
 tags: DataGrid, DataTable, binding, template, dotnet, maui
 res_type: kb
 ---